-- 1.1 This application seeks planning permission to establish a base for travelling showpeople.
-The proposal relates to a plot within a wider site that has in the past been used unlawfully as a showmen's winter quarters site but this application has been submitted on an entirely individual basis as opposed to the collective approach that has previously been pursued by the various plot owners of 'Oakwood Drive'.
-(Members will nevertheless note from this agenda that several other plot owners have also submitted applications on an individual basis). - 1.2 In essence, the application seeks to make a material change in the use of the land to a plot where a mobile home(s) can be stationed for residential purposes and where fairground machinery and similar apparatus can be stored and repaired.
+- 1.2 In essence, the application seeks to make a material change in the use of the land to a plot where a mobile home(s) can be stationed for residential purposes and where fairground machinery and similar apparatus can be stored and repaired.
 Additionally, the proposals seek consent to carry out various operational developments including the creation of areas of hardstanding, the erection of sheds and fencing.
 Precise details of the number and nature of ancillary structures have not been submitted. - 1.3 The applicants have indicated that for the most part proposed areas of hardstanding would be created using 'Type 1' roadstone, with the rest of the site either laid to grass or ornamental planting.
 The plot would be enclosed with low-level, rustic style timber fencing and timber gating.
 It is also stated that any lighting would also be low level.
 Precise details of the height and appearance of any required operational development have not been submitted but the applicants have indicated that they would be prepared to use whatever landscaping the Council considered most appropriate.
-The applicants have submitted that at least 48 hours notice can be given in advance of the movement of any heavy plant or machinery from the site should this be considered necessary.
+The applicants have submitted that at least 48 hours notice can be given in advance of the movement of any heavy plant or machinery from the site should this be considered necessary. - 1.4 The applicants advance a case of personal circumstances in support of their proposal and these are as follows: - The applicant comes from a family that has a long line of travelling showmen and are hardworking British Citizens.

-- 1.4 The applicants advance a case of personal circumstances in support of their proposal and these are as follows: - The applicants have no other site to move to. - 1.5 A petition accompanies the application that has been signed by local residents in opposition to the eviction of the travelling showmen from this plot and the wider site.
+- There is a shortage of showmens' sites and there is no where else to move to.
+(It is stated that industrial sites are simply too expensive).
+The applicant simply wants to be able to set up a base where his family can live so that children could then go to school. - One member of the family requires medical attention. - 1.5 A petition accompanies the application that has been signed by local residents in opposition to the eviction of the travelling showmen from this plot and the wider site.
 It states that the signatories are in favour of the showmen residing at the site.
 The petition contains 88 signatures.